What does Trenton mean?

 Trenton \t-ren-ton, tr(e)-nton\ as a boys' name is of Old English origin, and the meaning of Trenton is "Trent's town".
 Place name of a New Jersey city that was founded in the late 17th century by a group of Quakers under the leadership of William Trent.
 In 1776, during the American Revolution, it was the site of an American victory over the British and their Hessian mercenaries.

+Popular related forms of Trenton (#305 last year) listed in the Top 1000 are Trent (#499 last year) and Trenten.
+These boy names were at the apex of their popularity in the year 2001 (usage of 0.537%) and have become significantly less widespread since (usage 0.3987%, down 25.8%).
+Trenton (#305) and Trent (#499) are two of the more fashionable baby names among these.
 Below is a graphed comparison of the usage of Trenton and related names.
-Popular related forms of Trenton (#305 last year) are Trent (#499 last year) and Trenten.
-This boy name was at the apex of its popularity in 2001 and has become significantly less widespread since.
-Trenton (#305) and Trent (#499) are two of the more fashionable baby names among these.
-(Top 1000 Birth Names Statistics, 2014)
+(2014 Birth Statistics)

 A recommended similar baby name is Brenton.
 Like Trenton, this name is not frequently used.